mokuda2/senioryearreflection/_posts/2023-03-03-Opposites-versus-Complements.md

 "I mean, do you have romantic feelings for any of the other guys you've gone on dates with?"

 "Honestly, I have romantic feelings with you the most,” Sam answered.
 “As I told you earlier, I usually go on just one or two dates to see if there's any potential for romance, and if I've gone on more, then... yeah.
-I guess if you don't include the times that we met at the library and the Wilk, this would've been our fifth date."
+I guess if you don't include the times that we met at the library and the Wilk, this is our fifth date."

 I was so torn.
 "Sam!
 I'm so sorry you feel this way!"